asalzmann/skin-trade/README.md

 Pull the repo.

 ## Usage
-Trade.py holds the requisite functionality to deploy the smart contract, check the status of the contract and execute a trade if the requisite funds have been transferred.
+Trade.py holds the requisite functionality to deploy the smart contract, check the status of the contract and execute a trade if the requisite funds have been transferred (by interfacing with the steam API through steampy).

 contracts/trade.sol contains the smart contract
 ## Dependencies